 Ramen

-Japan’s most famous noodle soup.
-Consisting of a bowl of sliced meat, delicious pork/miso/soy broth, vegetables, and wheat noodles, made from flour, salt, and water.
-Contrary to popular belief, Ramen is actually from China and arrived in Japan in the nineteenth century.
-Today, you can find a Ramen joint in every major city around the world.
-Best enjoyed hot and meant to be devoured, this is arguably Japan’s most popular dish.
+Ramen is Japan’s most famous noodle soup, consisting of a bowl of sliced meat.
+A delicious pork/miso/soy broth, vegetables, and wheat noodles made from flour, salt, and water.
+Furthermore, contrary to popular belief, Ramen, a noodle dish, actually originated from China.
+Further, introduced to Japan in the nineteenth century.
+Moreover, today, you can find a Ramen joint, a haven for noodle lovers, in every major city around the world, attesting to its global popularity.
+Additionally, best enjoyed hot, Ramen noodles are meant to be devoured quickly.
+Lastly, what’s more, this dish is arguably Japan’s most popular culinary export, cherished by noodle enthusiasts everywhere.

 Udon

-Udon noodles are wheat-flour noodle that is thicker and chewier than the more common ramen noodle.
-In their simplest form, eat Udon noodles in a light broth called kakejiru, made of dashi, soy sauce, mirin, and topped with Japanese green onions.
-Eaten hot or cold and with the broth varying in-depth, flavour and colour depending on what part of Japan you are in.
-Other notable ingredients added to an Udon Noodle soup include Prawn Tempura, Kakiage, deep-fried tofu pockets, and fish cakes.
+Udon noodles are a type of wheat-flour noodle that is thicker and chewier than the more common ramen noodle.
+Additionally, in their simplest form, people often eat Udon noodles in a light broth called kakejiru.
+It is made of dashi, soy sauce, mirin, and is topped with Japanese green onions.
+Furthermore, these noodles can be enjoyed hot or cold, with the broth varying in depth, flavor.
+Further. the color depending on the region of Japan.
+Moreover, other notable ingredients that may be added to an Udon Noodle soup.
+It includes Prawn Tempura, Kakiage, deep-fried tofu pockets, and fish cakes.
+Each bringing its own unique texture and taste to the dish.
+Lastly, what’s more, Udon offers a versatile canvas for a range of delicious toppings and mix-ins, making it a staple in Japanese cuisine.

 Okinawa Soba